BuildingPerformanceSimulation/openstudio-measures/lib/measures/add_wind_and_stack_open_area_legacy/README.md

 - Measure now calculates operable area based on window geometry
 - Measure now calculates effective angle based on the surface normal of a given window
 - Measure now calculates height difference to neutral pressure level as half window height

+# Measure Updates January 19th, 2023 by Matthew Dahlhausen
+- Splits the measure into two versions.  add_wind_and_stack_open_area is now an OpenStudio measure, and the EnergyPlus version changed to add_wind_and_stack_open_area_legacy